-The Emacs request that returns you to command level is "X"C, quit-the-editor.
+The Emacs request that returns you to command level is ^X^C, quit-the-editor.
 The control key must be held down while you depress first the x and then the c keys.
 Try it.
 As you watch the screen, the top several lines of your text is replaced by the following message from Emacs:

-Modified Buffers: main
+Modified Buffers: > main

-At the same time, Emacs writes a message and question, called a prompt, in the area below your mode line at the bottom of the screen.
-The question is called a prompt because Emacs is "prompting" you for a response.
+At the same time, Emacs writes a message and question, called a prompt, in the area below your mode line at the bottom of the screen (the prompt is called that because Emacs is "prompting" you for a response).
 This area where the prompt appears is called a minibuffer, and normally occupies two lines (though both are not always used).
 Emacs prints this message in the minibuffer: